jmdaly/CO60/README.md

 # CO60 PCB

-The CO60 was developed out of the desire to make available a 60% PCB that appeals to many people and is readily available.
+The CO60 was developed out of the desire to produce a 60% PCB that appeals to many people and is readily available.
 CO60 is a portmanteau of Community and 60% keyboard.

 ## Overview